 Due to working another job, I currently only provide my services at weekends or bank holidays, between the hours of 1-6pm.

 I advocate the use of reward based training methods, backed up by the latest scientific evidence.
 I do not tolerate the use of adverse punishment (such as hitting, shouting at, using force, or shock/prong/spray collars).

-How do I book a behaviour consultation?
+How do I book one of your services?